thedadams/zed-comment/README.md

 ## Installation

-Search "zed-comment" in extension page, and install it.
+Search "comment" in extension page, and install it.
 See the Compatibility section for details on what is needed from _each_ language for proper highlighting.

 ## Compatibility